Alejogb1/job-board/blog-data/how-does-a-failover-handle-queued-requests.md

 id: "how-does-a-failover-handle-queued-requests"
 ---

-Let's tackle this.
-I’ve certainly spent my fair share of late nights debugging issues related to failovers and queued requests, so I can speak to this from a place of, shall we say, *experience*.
+.
+I’ve certainly spent my fair share of late nights debugging issues related to failovers and queued requests, so I can speak to this from a place of, shall we say, _experience_.
 It’s not just a theoretical concept; it's something that, if not managed correctly, can lead to data loss and significant application downtime.
 The essence of the problem lies in the fact that a failover, by its nature, is a disruptive event.
 We're switching from one system component to another, hopefully seamlessly, but that doesn't mean that requests in transit won't get caught in the middle.

 When a system component, like a server, database instance, or even a message broker, becomes unavailable—whether due to hardware failure, software error, or planned maintenance—the failover process kicks in.
 The goal is to transition operations to a backup component, and crucial to this process is the management of requests that were either in progress or still queued at the time of the failure.
 Generally, we’re dealing with a couple of primary scenarios: those requests which were actively being processed by the failing component and those that were still sitting in a queue.